rrutt/cb-bread/README.md

 For these examples navigate to the **Home  / Buckets / beer-sample / beer/brewery_beers** document list page.

-The **Doc Filter** accepts Javascript expressions and filters the document listing results based on the _truthyness_ of the expression value.
+The **Doc Filter** accepts JavaScript expressions and filters the document listing results based on the _truthyness_ of the expression value.
 If the expression returns null, undefined, 0, or false for a given document, that document is _excluded_ from the query results.

 A document is also excluded if the expression throws a _null-reference exception_.